This article was written by the Great British Mag editorial team on 10 May 2020.

 In the UK you will be expected to pay a deposit to cover repairs that might be needed when you leave the property, that isn’t normal wear and tear, or cover rent repayments if you leave the property without paying rent.

 Legally this deposit can be no more than the equivalent of six weeks rent, and is typically five weeks.
 The Landlord also has to put the deposit into a government-owned deposit scheme called a Tenancy Deposit Protection scheme, which protects you and the landlord.

 If you pay all your rent and you have not caused any damage to the property then you should get all your deposit back.
-If your landlord refuses to pay back the deposit you can contact the Citizen’s Advice Bureau for free help.
+If your landlord refuses to pay back the deposit you can contact the Citizens Advice for free help.